q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 This blog will be uploaded after 11pm using Nepal Telicom's Unilimited (so called) night data pack.

 ## About Current System
-This current system is not very good there are many shortcomings and i am not working on bonus topic for this one because i am planning on doing mushroom farming.
+This current system is not very good there are many shortcomings and I am not working on bonus topic for this one because I am planning on doing mushroom farming.

 ### Features
 * Ball returns to some direction after striking with boundary, brick, pad.